-to the minimum averaging period constrained by the diffusion correction ($\sim 2.5 \text{ yr}$) we find a SNR of $\overline{F} \sim 0.2$ (correlation $r \sim 0.4$, Fig. 4a), which is, as expected, slightly higher than the published estimates, since we corrected for the effect of time uncertainty, as well as due to the effect of the slightly different underlying averaging periods.
+The resulting SNR (Fig. 3) of the DML data illustrates on which timescales the signal dominates the isotope variability recorded in individual records, and how this translates into the representativity of isotope variations when averaging records in space and time (Fig. 4).
+We can test the validity of our spectral approach by comparing the estimated SNR to published estimates.
+Graf et al. (2002a) analysed the same data set as the present study and found an SNR at annual resolution of F = 0.14 based on the average intercore correlations (r = 0.35).
+Similar values have been obtained using a larger set of cores from the same region that cover a shorter time period (Altnau et al., 2015).
+From integrating the estimated signal and noise spectra up to the minimum averaging period constrained by the diffusion correction (~ 2.5 years), we find an SNR of \overline{F} ~ 0.2 (correlation $r \sim 0.4$, Fig. 4a), which is, as expected, slightly higher than the published estimates, since we corrected for the effect of time uncertainty, as well as due to the effect of the slightly different underlying averaging periods.
 Our results further explain the strong agreement between individual ice cores on glacial-interglacial timescales.
 Averaging to multidecadal resolution results in a correlation between a single core and the signal of around 0.6 (Fig. 4a), which rises to ~ 0.7 for the available centennial averaging periods.
 Moreover, the steady increase in SNR on the analysed timescales (Fig. 3) might indicate a further increase in SNR towards even longer timescales.
-However, clearly our results also underline again that for assessing Holocene temperature variability on timescales shorter than multidecadal, the averaging of records is essential to increase their representativity (Fig. 4a).
+However, clearly our results also underline again that for assessing Holocene temperature variability on timescales shorter than multi-decadal, the averaging of records is essential to increasing their representativity (Fig. 4a).

-For WAIS, the higher SNR at interannual timescales as compared to DML (average SNR between 5 and 10 yr periods of 0.43 for WAIS compared to 0.13 for DML; Fig. 3) is consistent with the general notion that higher accumulation rates (on average, \sim 3 times as high as at DML; Table 1) result in higher SNR (Fisher et al., 1985; Steen-Larsen et al., 2011).
+For WAIS, the higher SNR at interannual timescales compared to DML (average SNR between 5 and 10-year periods of 0.43 for WAIS compared to 0.13 for DML; Fig. 3) is consistent with the general notion that higher accumulation rates (on average, ~ 3 times as high as at DML; Table 1) result in higher SNR (Fisher et al., 1985; Steen-Larsen et al., 2011).
 However, one would expect, to a first approximation, a similar increase in SNR with timescale in both regions.
 In contrast to this expectation, the WAIS results show strongly different timescale dependencies with the tendency of a decrease in signal power and an increase in noise level on longer timescales (Fig. 2), resulting in an overall decrease in SNR (Fig. 3).
-This explains the only slightly higher correlations at interannual timescales of a stacked isotope record with the common signal at WAIS as compared to DML (Fig. 4), since the correlation is based on the integrated value of the SNR (Eqs.
+This explains the only slightly higher correlations at interannual timescales of a stacked isotope record with the common signal at WAIS compared to DML (Fig. 4), since the correlation is based on the integrated value of the SNR (Eqs.
 6 and 7).
 If they are correct, these findings suggest that there is, in general, no simple scaling of the SNR with accumulation rate but that additional effects need to be involved.